-This season James Hall takes on the title role of Tamerlano for the Theater Bielefeld and Hamor in Handel’s Jeptha in Bregenz, and sings in numerous concerts with Collegium Vocale Ghent.
-Last season saw his first appearance with the Scottish Chamber Orchestra, and debuts at the Deutsche Oper Berlin as Oberon in A Midsummer Night’s Dream as well as the Venice Biennale as the Boy in Written on Skin.
-In the UK he sang Goffredo in Glyndebourne on Tour’s Rinaldo, and a concert with Sir George Benjamin to mark the composer’s 60th birthday at the Royal Festival Hall.
+This season James Hall sings HAMOR Jeptha in Bregenz, LICHAS Hercules Badisches Staatstheater Karlsruhe, roles in a new Robert Carsen production of Monteverdi’s Ulisse for the Maggio Musicale and sings in numerous concerts with Collegium Vocale Ghent.
+Last season saw his first appearance with the Scottish Chamber Orchestra, and debuts at the Deutsche Oper Berlin as OBERON A Midsummer Night’s Dream as well as the Venice Biennale as THE BOY Written on Skin.
+In the UK he sang GOFFREDO in Glyndebourne on Tour’s Rinaldo, and a concert with Sir George Benjamin to mark the composer’s 60th birthday at the Royal Festival Hall.

-James Hall made his Glyndebourne Festival debut in Rinaldo, and his house and role debut at the Opéra National de Montpellier as Oberon in A Midsummer Night’s Dream.
-Other accolades in recent seasons include a tour of Purcell and Blow duets with countertenor Iestyn Davies at Wigmore Hall and the Palace of Versailles, Guildenstern in Hamlet for Glyndebourne on Tour, Narciso for Grange Festival’s production of Agrippina, and the role of Farinelli alongside Oscar-winning actor Mark Rylance in the Olivier and Tony Award nominated play Farinelli and the King at the Belasco Theater on Broadway, New York City.
+James sang in Rinaldo with the Glyndebourne Festival OBERON at the Opéra National de Montpellier.
+Other past engagements include a tour of Purcell and Blow duets with countertenor Iestyn Davies at Wigmore Hall and the Palace of Versailles, GUILDENSTERN Hamlet for Glyndebourne on Tour, NARCISO Agrippina Grange Festival, and the role of FARINELLI alongside Oscar-winning actor Mark Rylance in Farinelli and the King at the Belasco Theater on Broadway.

-James Hall studied at the Royal College of Music, and was the recipient of the Sir Geraint Evans Prize in 2009 and 2010, and the inaugural Somerset Song Prize in 2013.
+Hall studied at the Royal College of Music, and was the recipient of the Sir Geraint Evans Prize in 2009 and again in 2010, and the inaugural Somerset Song Prize in 2013.